RightToPrivacy/wipri/README.md

 **MAIN REPOSITORY (LATEST UPDATES):** http://gg6zxtreajiijztyy5g6bt5o6l3qu32nrg7eulyemlhxwwl6enk6ghad.onion/RightToPrivacy/WiPri

+Above Gitea Onion location is the best way to file issues (I check above daily, but am not on github as often)

-The above Gitea Onion location (Use either Tor Browser, or torify / Tails / Whonix) is the main location and is updated more often.
+(Use either Tor Browser, or torify / Tails / Whonix) is the main location and is updated more often.

 #### REQUIREMENTS (AS OF THIS VERSION)